Why Activation is the Most Important Pirate Metric

-As you can see, a 25% lift off of our referral benchmark resulted in an 18.9% ARR increase.
+As you can see, a 25% lift off of our referral benchmark resulted in a 7.4% MRR increase.
 This is a bit underwhelming.

 For growth people that believe that viral loops are the holy grail, this might come as a shock.
 I was surprised the first time I saw the results of this calculation.
-So I ran it again with our referral benchmark at 100%.
-This resulted in a similarly underwhelming lift of 45% and has changed my perception of the value of referrals.
+So I ran it again with a 100% increase for the same referral benchmark.
+Doubling the number of referrals resulted in a similarly underwhelming lift of 38.2% and has changed my perception of the value of referrals.

-When It Comes to Growing ARR, Activation Reigns Supreme
+When It Comes to Growing MRR, Activation Reigns Supreme

-Here’s a table to compare the impact each metric has on ARR with a 25% lift—the bottom right cell in the tables above:
+Here’s a table to compare the impact each metric has on MRR with a 25% lift—the bottom right cell in the tables above: